 Layoffs and hiring slowdown will continue into next year.
 There will still be a good number of jobs, but we’re likely past a golden age of hiring for the moment.
 Some folks who have been around for a minute in the UX/tech industry are calling it a correction that will not be nearly as bad as previous recessions.

-Hiring bias for people who have name brands on their resume from places like Meta, Twitter, etc.
+Recruiters and managers who continue to hire will have a bias for people with FAANG brands on their resume from places like Meta, Twitter, etc.

 Increased difficulty for people with no or minimal private sector experience (e.g., academic transitioners, bootcamp grads, career switchers), who are seeking their first UX job.